Legends About Owls | Owls in Mythology

 The owl is nocturnal with keen senses of sight and sound.
-It sees through the shadows of the night and hears the sounds in the silence; the illusion of the darkness.
+Owls naturally see through the shadows of the night and hear the sounds in the silence; the illusion of the darkness.
 This teaches us to see past our own illusions and trust our intuition and perceptive senses.

 – Anonymous